mvdoc/budapest-fmri-data/README.md

 # An fMRI dataset in response to "The Grand Budapest Hotel", a socially-rich, naturalistic movie

-This repository contains code related to the fMRI dataset collected while participants watched [The Grand BudapestHotel](https://en.wikipedia.org/wiki/The_Grand_Budapest_Hotel) by Wes Anderson.
+This repository contains quality-assurance scripts for an fMRI dataset collected while 25 participants watched [The Grand Budapest Hotel](https://en.wikipedia.org/wiki/The_Grand_Budapest_Hotel) by Wes Anderson.
 The associated manuscript *An fMRI dataset in response to "The Grand Budapest Hotel", a socially-rich, naturalistic movie* by Matteo Visconti di Oleggio Castello, Vassiki Chauhan, Guo Jiahui, & M. Ida Gobbini is available as a preprint [here](https://www.biorxiv.org/content/10.1101/2020.07.14.203257v1).

+The dataset is available on OpenNeuro: https://openneuro.org/datasets/ds003017.
+See below for information on how to install the dataset.
 If you use the dataset, please cite the corresponding preprint:

-Visconti di Oleggio Castello, M., Chauhan, V., Jiahui, G., & Gobbini, M. I. (2020). *An fMRI dataset in response to "The Grand Budapest Hotel", a socially-rich, naturalistic movie*.
+> Visconti di Oleggio Castello, M., Chauhan, V., Jiahui, G., & Gobbini, M. I. (2020). *An fMRI dataset in response to "The Grand Budapest Hotel", a socially-rich, naturalistic movie*.
 In bioRxiv (p.
 2020.07.14.203257). https://doi.org/10.1101/2020.07.14.203257

-The dataset is available on OpenNeuro: https://openneuro.org/datasets/ds003017.
-See below for information on how to install the dataset.

-This repository can be cited as follows:
+This repository and associated code can be cited as follows:

-Visconti di Oleggio Castello, M., Chauhan,  V., Jiahui, G., & Gobbini, M. I. (2020).  *mvdoc/budapest-fmri-data: v0.0.1 (Version v0.0.1)*.
+> Visconti di Oleggio Castello, M., Chauhan,  V., Jiahui, G., & Gobbini, M. I. (2020).  *mvdoc/budapest-fmri-data: v0.0.1 (Version v0.0.1)*.
 Zenodo.  http://doi.org/10.5281/zenodo.3942174

 ## Cloning this repository and downloading the dataset

-To clone this repository, simply run
+To clone this repository, run

 ```bash
 $ git clone https://github.com/mvdoc/budapest-fmri-data.git